dotnet/docs-maui/docs/user-interface/pages/tabbedpage.md

 </TabbedPage>
 ```

 In this example, the `TabbedPage` is populated with two `Page` objects.
-The first child is a <xref:Microsoft.Maui.Controls.ContentPage> object, and the second child is a `NavigationPage` object containing a <xref:Microsoft.Maui.Controls.ContentPage> object.
+The first child is a <xref:Microsoft.Maui.Controls.ContentPage> object, and the second child is a <xref:Microsoft.Maui.Controls.NavigationPage> object containing a <xref:Microsoft.Maui.Controls.ContentPage> object.

-When a <xref:Microsoft.Maui.Controls.ContentPage> is wrapped in a `NavigationPage`, forwards page navigation can be performed by calling the `PushAsync` method on the `Navigation` property of the <xref:Microsoft.Maui.Controls.ContentPage> object:
+When a <xref:Microsoft.Maui.Controls.ContentPage> is wrapped in a <xref:Microsoft.Maui.Controls.NavigationPage>, forwards page navigation can be performed by calling the `PushAsync` method on the `Navigation` property of the <xref:Microsoft.Maui.Controls.ContentPage> object:

 ```csharp
 await Navigation.PushAsync(new UpcomingAppointmentsPage());
 ```

-For more information about performing navigation using the `NavigationPage` class, see [NavigationPage](navigationpage.md).
+For more information about performing navigation using the <xref:Microsoft.Maui.Controls.NavigationPage> class, see [NavigationPage](navigationpage.md).

 > [!WARNING]
-> While a `NavigationPage` can be placed in a  `TabbedPage`, it's not recommended to place a `TabbedPage` into a `NavigationPage`.
+> While a <xref:Microsoft.Maui.Controls.NavigationPage> can be placed in a  `TabbedPage`, it's not recommended to place a `TabbedPage` into a <xref:Microsoft.Maui.Controls.NavigationPage>.